Lighthouses of China: Macau

 painted red.
 Adrian Furby's photo is above, a 2008 closeup

-the lighthouse with several good photos, Wikimedia has additional photos, Lighthouse Explorer has a photo by Xavier Leroy, and Google has a satellite
+the lighthouse with several good photos, Wikimedia has additional photos, Lighthouse Digest has a photo by Xavier Leroy, and Google has a satellite

 view showing a very different lantern structure.
 One of the world's great lighthouses, the Portuguese Farol da